AnarchyTools/anarchytools.github.io/docs/atpm.md

 ]
 ```

-You just have to configure the git URL to use and some kind of version specifier.
+You just have to configure the package URL to use and some kind of version specifier.

+## Result

-External packages are cloned into their own directory below the `external` dir on the same level as the `build.atpkg`.
+External packages are placed into their own directory below the `external` dir on the same level as the `build.atpkg`.
 If a dependency has sub-dependencies the `external` directory of the sub-dependency is symlinked to the toplevel `external` dir so the complete dependency tree is flattened into one level.
 This results in a structure like this (provided `build.atpkg` has dependency `dep1` and `dep1` has `dep2`):

 ```
 pkg root